AmyLBrodie/HonoursProject/README.md

+This is my part in the honours project I worked on in 2017.
+I created a view for student details on a web app using django, python, html, javascript and css.
+A framework for editable tables to display data was used from https://www.ag-grid.com/
+All of the methods I worked on are listed below.

 views.py:

 	handle_uploaded_file(file,filename): Takes in file and name of the file, then loops through chunks of the file to write it onto the server.